cjhillbrand/websocket-sandbox/README.md

 ## Task 3: Adding **MORE** Routes to our WebSocket
 1. Navigate to the API Gateway Dashboard and click on your websocket, **chatroom-websocket**.
 2. Click on the **routes** tab on the sidebar.
+Do the following for each new route:
     3. Create a new route with the **route name** in the table above
     4. When you're done creating the route make sure to click the **Add Integration Response** to each one.
         This allows us to return a JSON object from our function back to the local client.
+3. When you have created 4 new routes and configured their lambda response correctly, click on **Actions**
+4. Finally click **Deploy API**
+    1. For stage name, choose **Development**
+    2. For description choose whatever you like.
+5. Click **Deploy**

 That's it!
 Now your chatroom has full functional chatrooms and user names!